Best PC joysticks in 2024: these are my top picks for everything from flight sims to space shooters

 Reasons to avoid

-An update to the aging X55, the Logitech X56 HOTAS improves nearly every aspect of the older Saitek design, but it still has many of the same features that made its predecessor great.
+An update to the ageing X55, the Logitech X56 HOTAS improves nearly every aspect of the older Saitek design, but it still has many of the same features that made its predecessor great.
 The throttle can be unlocked to provide inputs for left and right engines individually.
-The throttle panel also hosts an entire series of metal switches and knobs that look and feel absolutely awesome.
+The throttle panel also hosts an entire series of metal switches and knobs that look and feel absolutely awesome, making it the best mid-range joystick by far.

 I was a bit disappointed to find out that the metal top plate on both the flight stick and throttle doesn't extend to the base and that both the stick and throttle are composed mostly of plastic.
 The hardware still feels sturdy, but the seam running along the joystick handle is a bit jarring given the quality present on the rest of the build.